abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

 > always remember if we iterated over items in array -> **O(n)**

 - `lookup` & `push/append`(inserting from the end) are **O(1)**, as they doesn't iterate over other items in the array
-  - there's a small possibility in **dynamic arrays**, that appending(pushing) element will create a new array which iterate over the array items to make them in the new memory location
+  - there's a small possibility in **dynamic arrays**, that appending(pushing) element will create a new array which iterate over the array items to make them in the new memory location (exhibits **amortized** constant-time behavior)
     - we can further improve the practical execution time by using a **list comprehension** syntax to build up the temporary list, rather than by repeated calls to append.
 - `inserting` (in the beginning / any location other that the end) or `deleting` (`unshift`) are **O(n)**, as they change the locations(indices) of other array items and we then have to **iterate** over all/some of them to change their address in memory and their new index
-- Extending a List: Python provides a method named extend that is used to add all elements of one list to the end of a second list.
+- **Extending a List**: Python provides a method named `extend` that is used to add all elements of one list to the end of a second list.
+  - In practice, the `extend` method is preferable to repeated calls to `append` because the constant factors hidden in the asymptotic analysis are significantly smaller.
+    - **Advantages of `extend` instead of `append`:**
+      1. there is always some advantage to using an appropriate Python method, because those methods are often implemented natively in a compiled language (rather than as interpreted Python code).
+      2. Second, there is less overhead to a single function call that accomplishes all the work, versus many individual function calls.
+      3. Finally, increased efficiency of `extend` comes from the fact that the resulting size of the updated list can be calculated in advance.
+If the second data set is quite large, there is some risk that the underlying dynamic array might be resized multiple times when using repeated calls to `append`.
+With a single call to `extend`, at most one resize operation will be performed.
   - the running time is proportional to the **length of the other list**, and amortized because the underlying array for the first list may be resized to accommodate the additional elements.
+- **Best practices for constructing new lists**:
+  - Experiments should show that the list comprehension syntax is significantly faster than building the list by repeatedly appending
+  - it is a common Python idiom to initialize a list of constant values using the multiplication operator, as in `[0] * n` to produce a list of length `n` with all values equal to zero.
+    - Not only is this succinct for the programmer; it is more efficient than building such a list incrementally.

 ---